If you have chalkboard paint (also called blackboard paint) you want to remove from your walls, different methods can make that simple.

-Since the process will involve dust, it’s important you wear a face mask and eyewear for protection.
+Since the process will involve dust, you must wear a face mask and eyewear for protection.

 - Start by cleaning the wood surface with dish soap and some water

-- After the surface is dry, sand using coarse sandpaper for removing the paint
+- After the surface is dry, sand using coarse sandpaper to remove the paint

 - Try to remove all the paint making sure you do not damage the wood during the process

-- Switch to finer grain sandpaper for removing the paint that has been left behind
+- Switch to finer grain sandpaper to remove the paint that has been left behind

 - Once all the paint from the wood is removed, use a damp cloth to wipe the dust from the surface